Farinograph: Applications

 The Farinograph is used worldwide by bakers and food technicians in building bakery formulations.
 The farinograph gives bakers a good snapshot of the flour's properties and how the flour will react in different stages of baking, which helps them pick a certain flour for any given purpose.
 Millers use the Brabender Farinograph to access the properties of the flour, to ascertain whether changes need to be made in the mill.
 The miller also uses the farinograph to prepare dough for further testing for extensibility after a resting period (akin to proofing) with the Brabender Extensograph.

 The industrial application of these five points is far reaching.
 A baker may use, for example, the arrival time as a bare minimum time when planning full product floor time for a batch of dough.
 A baker may also use MTI as guideline to judge the response of a dough to the addition of other ingredients.
 Peak time may be used as a target mix time for optimal gluten structure and resilience.
 Stability may be used as a method of determining desired cell structure before irreparable gluten breakdown occurs.

+History

+The concept behind the Farinograph was first developed by Hungarian agricultural chemist Jenő Hankóczy in the early 20th century.
+In 1905, he introduced the Farinométer, a device to measure gluten strength and extensibility.

+By 1912, he had advanced the design to include water absorption and dough consistency evaluation—core principles that laid the foundation for modern rheological testing.

+While the Farinograph was industrialized and launched commercially in 1928 by Carl Wilhelm Brabender in Germany, Hankóczy’s earlier innovations provided the scientific basis for its development.